 Let us draw a graph with the help of these tabulated values,

-With the help of above graph we can calculate the required values,
+With the help of the above graph, we can calculate the required values,

 - Time taken to cover 100 km by Sakshi :